mohamedabdurrahman/Analysing-historical-stock-and-revenue-data-for-Tesla-GameStop-and-building-dashboards/README.md

 # Analysing-historical-stock-and-revenue-data-for-Tesla-GameStop-and-building-dashboards
 Analysing historical stock and revenue data for Tesla &amp; GameStop and building dashboards

-Project Overview
+## Project Overview

 This project focuses on analyzing historical stock prices and quarterly revenue data for Tesla (TSLA) and GameStop (GME).
-We extract stock data using Yahoo Finance and revenue data using web scraping.
-Finally, we visualize trends and create dashboard-ready plots.
+The goal is to extract, clean, and visualize financial data using both API-based data extraction (yfinance) and web scraping (BeautifulSoup) techniques.

+By presenting this data in graphical form, we enable deeper insights into how each company’s stock performance aligns with its quarterly revenue trends.

+Extracting and visualizing essential data is a critical aspect of data science and financial analytics.
+It allows analysts, investors, and decision-makers to interpret historical patterns, forecast potential trends, and make data-driven decisions with confidence.

+In this project, we perform a full end-to-end data analysis pipeline — from data extraction to visualization — showcasing how Python can automate the retrieval and interpretation of key financial indicators.

+---

 ### Key Objectives